‘Cult Of Chucky’ Details And Teaser Confirm Another ‘Child’s Play’ Sequel [Video]

 While many fans weren’t aware that a Child’s Play 7 was in the works, Coming Soon reveals that Universal Studios has been developing the sequel and will head into full production of Cult of Chucky in the coming week.
 The film will be shot on location in Canada.
 While filming hasn’t yet begun, that hasn’t kept Universal from putting a teaser together to entice fans to keep on eye out for Chucky’s return.

-It has also been revealed that Cult of Chucky will not see a theatrical release, but will, instead, be a direct to dvd offering.
+It has also been revealed that Cult of Chucky will not see a theatrical release, but will, instead, be a direct-to-DVD offering.

 “It’s hard to believe that it’s been nearly 30 years since Chucky first terrified moviegoers in Child’s Play,” said Glenn Ross, General Manager and Executive Vice President of Universal 1440 Entertainment.
 “Since then the films have generated millions in worldwide box-office revenue.
 Now Chucky’s back with more scores to settle in his trademark twisted style, and you can bet he won’t stop until he gets his revenge.”